1XLR81/Netflix_Analysis/README.md

   ORDER BY certification_count DESC
   LIMIT 5;
   ```

-  **Result**: [Q7 - Placeholder for results]
+**Insights**: TV-14 lead with the highest average IMDb and TMDb scores of 7.17, indicating strong viewer appreciation for content suitable for those aged 14 and older, likely due to its balance of mature themes and broad appeal.
+TV-PG and TV-Y7 follow with scores of 6.88 and 6.81, respectively, reflecting solid reception for family-friendly content, while TV-Y, TV-MA, PG-13, G, TV-G, R, and PG range from 6.54 to 6.24, showing varied but positive feedback.
+NC-17 titles score lowest at 6.17, likely due to their niche, mature nature.

-**Insights**: TV-14 content has the highest average IMDB score (7.17), indicating strong viewer preference.
-TV-MA	 titles are the most prevalent (2364 movies), followed by R- Rated (556).
-PG-13 and PG content also perform well, while NC-17 is least represented (16 titles).
-This highlights Netflix’s diverse content range catering to varied audiences.
+When examining the distribution of movies and shows across age certifications,TV-MA dominates with 2,364 titles, underscoring Netflix’s focus on mature audiences, followed by R (556 titles) and PG-13 (451 titles), catering to teens and adults.
+PG (233 titles) and G (124 titles) provide family-friendly options, while NC-17 is least common with only 16 titles, reflecting its limited appeal.

-When examining the distribution of movies and shows across age certifications, the second query showcases the varying prevalence of different certifications within Netflix's dataset.
-R emerges as the most prevalent age certification, with 556 titles falling under this category.
-PG-13 closely follows with 451 titles, reflecting a significant number of movies and shows targeted at mature audiences.
-The age certification PG accounts for 233 titles, indicating a considerable selection suitable for general audiences.
-The dataset also includes 124 titles classified as G, which mostly caters to a younger audience.
-Lastly, the least represented certification is NC-17, with only 16 titles available.
-These findings highlight the diverse range of age certifications present in Netflix's movies and shows dataset and provide valuable insights into both audience preferences and content distribution.
-The higher average scores associated with TV-14, TV-MA, and TV-PG certifications suggest that content aligned with these age categories tends to resonate positively with viewers.
+These insights highlight Netflix’s strategy of prioritizing mature content while offering high-quality, broadly appealing titles, particularly for TV-14 and TV-PG audiences.

 ### 4. Most Common Genres
 **Objective**: Identify the most frequent genres for movies, shows, and overall to understand viewer preferences.